 - Strange Noises

 Minimal sounds are usual.
-If you notice loud knocking, cracking or banging sounds emanating from your water heater, it may be a an indication there is a problem.
+If you notice loud knocking, cracking or banging sounds emanating from your water heater, it may be an indication there is a problem.

 If residue has developed inside, your water heater may be less efficient.
 This could cause higher energy bills and potential damage to your water heater.